cnm13ryan/inspect_agents/docs/how-to/filesystem.md

 # Filesystem Tools — Store vs Sandbox

-This page explains how DeepAgents’ file tools operate in the default in‑memory store and in optional sandbox mode, including routing, fallbacks, delete policy, and size/truncation behavior.
+This page explains how Inspect Agents’ file tools operate in the default in‑memory store and in optional sandbox mode, including routing, fallbacks, delete policy, and size/truncation behavior.

 ## Modes
 - Default: `store` (in‑memory virtual filesystem; isolated per run).